-A letter from a parent/guardian must be handed in to the relevant Head Teacher, indicating in sufficient detail the nature of the difficulty and the reason why a student was not able to attend an examination or complete a task.
-The Head Teacher and Deputy Principal will decide whether or not the student may do a similar task or instead be given an estimated mark.
-An estimated mark is based on information that the teacher has collected about that student's learning.
+An Illness/Misadventure form with supporting evidence must be submitted to the relevant Head Teacher or Deputy Principal, indicating in sufficient detail the nature of the difficulty and the reason why a student was not able to attend an examination or complete a task.
+The Head Teacher and Deputy Principal will determine if the application is upheld or declined.

-A misadventure application form must be completed, signed by the parent/guardian and handed in to the Head Teacher.
-These documents should be submitted to the Head Teacher on the day of return to school, or earlier in the case of a prolonged absence.
+These documents should be submitted to the Head Teacher or Deputy Principal on the day of return to school, or earlier in the case of a prolonged absence.

-Other circumstances relating to illness or misadventure
+Other circumstances relating to illness or misadventure.

-When students present for an examination or assessment task while ill, or fall ill during the course of the examination or assessment task, they may make a claim for misadventure.
-As per NSW Health and DoE NSW advice relating to COVID- 19, students will be sent home if they present to an exam or in class assessment task unwell.
-Students must obtain a doctor's certificate covering the day of the assessment and provide confirmation of a negative COVID-19 test result before they return to school.
-This should be submitted to the Front Office and Head Teacher on the day of return to school.
+When students present for an examination or assessment task while ill or fall ill during the course of the examination or assessment task, they may make a claim for illness/misadventure.
+Students must obtain a doctor's certificate covering the day of the assessment.
+This should be submitted to the Head Teacher or Deputy Principal on the day of return to school.

-If a student attends an assessment task or examination while ill or subject to the effects of other misadventure and the Deputy Principal supports their appeal, the following procedure will be followed:
+If a student attends an assessment task or examination while ill or subject to the effects of other misadventure and the Deputy Principal supports their application, the following procedure will be followed:

-- 1. The paper will be marked along with all the others. - 2.
+- 1. The paper will be marked as normal. - 2.
 The Head Teacher will then examine the marks awarded compared to the student's other assessment marks and other evidence of the student's level of achievement. - 3.
 If the new mark achieved is the same or better than expectations based on the other evidence, no action will be taken. - 4.
-If the new mark is significantly below expectations, it will be set aside and an estimated mark will be given instead.
+If the new mark is significantly below expectations, an adjustment may be made relative to typical performance in like tasks.